aheed/mandel-web/README.md

   https://codelabs.developers.google.com/your-first-webgpu-app#0

-Separate number of color cycles for each of r,g,b
+Separate number of color cycles for each of r,g,b*

 Set canvas size by query params

+Box filter by color values, not by iterations count*